 If you’ve managed to understand the differences between 2.4GHz and 5GHz, then it shouldn’t take much to get what 6GHz brings to the table.
 If you’re still having troubles, then let us break it down for you in the most basic terms.

-The 6GHz connection is much faster, but its coverage is smaller.
-So, as it stands, it appears as if dual-band routers that can simultaneously connect to all bands are the future.
+The 6GHz connection is significantly faster, but its coverage is more limited.
+As it stands, it appears that dual-band routers, which can simultaneously connect to all bands, are the future.

 Read: How to switch between 2.4 GHz and 5 GHz Wi-Fi bands in Windows.